kylebarron/stata_kernel/docs/src/index.md

 `stata_kernel` is the bridge that interactively connects Stata to all the elements in the ecosystem.

-- The **Jupyter Notebook** is a web-based interactive editor that allows for interweaving of code, text, and results.
+- The [**Jupyter Notebook**](using_jupyter/notebook.md) is a web-based interactive editor that allows for interweaving of code, text, and results.

     - Splice models in LaTeX math mode with the code that implements them and the graphs depicting their output.
     - Jupyter Notebooks can be exported as PDFs or HTML, and are as good for teaching new students as they are for displaying research results.
     - Use Stata in the same document with R, Python, or Julia code.

+- [**Hydrogen**](using_jupyter/atom.md) is a package for the [Atom text editor](https://atom.io) that connects with Jupyter kernels to display results interactively in your text editor.
-- The **Jupyter console** is an enhanced interactive console.
+- The [**Jupyter console**](using_jupyter/console.md) is an enhanced interactive console.
 Its features include enhanced autocompletion, better searching of history, syntax highlighting, among others.
-- **Hydrogen** is a package for the Atom text editor that connects with Jupyter kernels to display results interactively in your text editor.
+The similar [QtConsole](using_jupyter/qtconsole.md) even allows displaying plots within the terminal.
-- Enhanced remote work.
-You can set up Jupyter to run computations remotely but to show results locally, vastly enhancing productivity compared to working with the Stata console through a command line.
+- [Enhanced remote work](using_jupyter/remote.md).
+You can set up Jupyter to run computations remotely but to show results locally.
+Since the only data passing over the network are the text inputs and outputs from Stata, communcation happens much faster than loading `xstata`, especially on slower networks.
+Being able to use Jupyter Notebook or Hydrogen vastly enhances productivity compared to working with the Stata console through a remote terminal.

 ## `stata_kernel` Features